bvda/hack-your-education-ece/slides/slides/1_problem_solving/1-problem_basic_skills.md

 * Does it solve the problem?
-  * Look at problem statement / exercise desciption
-* Any known bugs? <!-- .element: class="fragment" data-fragment-index="1" -->
+  * Look at problem statement / exercise desciption *<!-- .element: class="fragment" data-fragment-index="1" --> Any known bugs?
-  * Small cosmetic errors?<!-- .element: class="fragment" data-fragment-index="1" -->
+  * Small cosmetic errors?
-  * Big functional errors?<!-- .element: class="fragment" data-fragment-index="1" -->
+  * Big functional errors?
-* Do you know how to solve these? <!-- .element: class="fragment" data-fragment-index="2" -->
+*<!-- .element: class="fragment" data-fragment-index="2" --> Do you know how to solve these?

-TODO: what is good enough?

 ---